AudreyFrancisco/SingleLadderQualification/MosaicSrc/README.md

 net.core.rmem_max = 16777216
 net.ipv4.tcp_rmem = 4096 87380 16777216
 ```
+This settings can be activated by a reboot or invocation of `sysctl -p`.

 After every reboot, furthermore, the following lines should be executed as root:
 ```sh